 Proposed Resolution: Accept.
 See the resolution for CID 4782.

-The IEEE 802.11 VHT STA operates in frequency bands below 6 GHz excluding 2.4 GHz operation
+The IEEE 802.11 VHT STA operates in the 5 GHz frequency band and is backward compatible with IEEE 802.11 legacy devices operating in the same band.
+A VHT STA supports transmission and reception of frames that are compliant with mandatory PHYspecifications as defined in Clause 18 and Clause 20.

-A VHT STA is an HT STA that, in addition to features supported as an HT STA, supports VHT features identified in Clause 8, Clause 9, Clause 10 and Clause 22.
+A VHT STA is an HT STA, except for the support for RIFS, that, in addition to features supported as an HT STA, supports VHT features identified in Clause 8, Clause 9, Clause 10, Clause 18, and Clause 22.
 The main PHY features in a VHT STA that are not present in an HT STA are summarized as follows:

 — mandatory support for 40 MHz and 80 MHz channel widths